 Existing law authorizes the legislative body of an incorporated city and the county board of supervisors to license businesses carried on within their respective jurisdictions and to set license fees, as specified.

-This bill would require a person who owns or operates a data center, as defined, to provide, when applying to a city or a county for an initial business license, equivalent instrument, or permit, under penalty of perjury, on the application, an estimate of the expected water use.
-The bill would require a person who owns or operates a data center to provide, when applying to a city or county for a renewal of a business license, equivalent instrument, or permit, under penalty of perjury, on the application, a report of the annual water use.
+This bill would require a person who owns or operates a data center, as defined, prior to applying to a city or a county for an initial business license, equivalent instrument, or permit, to provide its water supplier, under penalty of perjury, an estimate of the expected water use.
+When applying to a city or county for an initial business license, the bill would require a person who owns or operates a data center to self-certify, under penalty of perjury, on the application that the person has provided its water supplier an estimate of the expected water use.
+When applying to a city or county for a renewal of a business license, equivalent instrument, or permit, the bill would require a person who owns or operates a data center to self-certify, under penalty of perjury, on the application, a report of the annual water use.
+As a condition for obtaining or renewing a business license, the bill would require that a person who owns or operates a data center self-certify, under penalty of perjury, that the data center will meet the above-described efficiency guidelines and best practices.
 By expanding the crime of perjury, the bill would impose a state-mandated local program.
-The bill would require a city or county to require a data center operating within its jurisdiction, as a condition for obtaining or renewing a business license, to meet efficiency standards, as determined by the local jurisdiction, as provided.
-By imposing additional duties on cities and counties, the bill would impose a state-mandated local program.

 Existing law requires a public entity, as defined, to conduct a water usage demand analysis, as defined, prior to completing, or as part of, a cost-of-service analysis conducted to set fees and charges for water service that are consistent with applicable law.
 Existing law requires a public entity to identify, within the water usage demand analysis, the costs of water service for the highest users, as defined, incurred by the public entity, and the average annual volume of water delivered to high water users.